Grace is not a neutral word.

 With something bestowed.
 Something admirable.
 Something rare.

-There was a season in my life when those forms of grace felt distant.
-They appeared occasionally.
-Briefly.
+There was a season in my life when those forms of grace felt like large abstract shapes.

 And yet, I longed for them.